Jhgomez/GraalVmExamples/GraalPy/openai-maven/README.md

 As you can see the guide indicate the requirements are:

-* An IDE or text editor, I used IntelliJ IDEA 2024.3 ultimate edition
+* An IDE or text editor, I used IntelliJ IDEA 2024.3 ultimate edition here you can leverage [language injections](https://www.jetbrains.com/help/idea/using-language-injections.html#use-language-injection-comments)
 * A supported JDK, preferably the latest GraalVM JDK, I used Oracle GraalVM Java-21
 * a C compiler toolchain (e.g., GCC, Cargo)